nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 1. The initialisation of the class will make an instance of the `Storage`, `HttpClient` and `Ui` class.
 2. If the program just started, the Parking class will call the `loadApiKey` method.
     - If no file called `secret.txt` is found, file will be created.
-    - If the file is empty, default key will be loaded to the Api instance (but not written to the local file).
+    - If the file is empty, default key will be loaded to the `Api` instance (but not written to the local file).
-3. To get a certain data set from the Api Service,
+3. To get a certain data set from the API Service,
     - Call `asyncExecuteRequest` method to construct the HTTP request packet header and sends the request asynchronously.
-    - Call `fetchData` method to get response immediately from the Api.
+    - Call `fetchData` method to get response immediately from the API.
-        - This method will also validate the response from the Api by identifying the response code.
+        - This method will also validate the response from the API by identifying the response code.
-        - Unless its 401 Unauthorised Access (due to invalid Api key), the method will try to fetch data at most 5 times.
+        - Unless its 401 Unauthorised Access (due to invalid API key), the method will try to fetch data at most 5 times.

 Since each API call only returns 500 data, we need to make multiple api calls.
 Thus, there is another function